 "The rest of the industry, including brokers, should now take note and swiftly review the practices they have in place to to ensure they comply with their responsible lending obligations," said ASIC Deputy Chair Peter Kell at the time.

 But recent ASIC data shows that more than one in three new loans written in the current ultra-low interest rate climate are interest-only.
 In the first quarter of 2016, major banks approved $28.1 billion in interest-only homes loans.
 In the second quarter, interest-only approvals from the majors jumped to $35.2 billion.

 The high-water mark was the second second quarter of 2015, when the big banks issued $43.5 billion in interest-only loans.

-Three types of high-risk home loans are back on the market for those who have little or nothing in the way of a deposit.
+Demand for interest-only loans grew by about 80% in between 2012 and 2015 and three other types of high-risk home loans are also on the market for those who have little or nothing in the way of a deposit.
 The loans leave very little margin for comfort if there's a change in circumstances, such as an interest rate hike or a decrease in income.

 - No deposit and low deposit home loans – currently used by a third of all new borrowers.

 - Family guarantees – offered by a raft of lenders including the big four banks.